-- Arlington has a significant shortage of safe, decent, affordable homes, especially for extremely low- and very low-income renters.
-This is due, in part, to an inadequate supply of deeply affordable housing.
-It also stems from an inadequate supply of rental assistance vouchers and not enough resources to maintain public housing. - Arlington has few or no viable options for first-time homebuyers to find a home they can afford to buy. - Many older adult households in Arlington are housing cost burdened. - Arlington does not have the regulatory or financial tools needed to reverse these conditions.
+- Arlington has a significant shortage of safe, decent, affordable homes, especially for extremely low- and very low-income renters. - Arlington has few or no viable options for first-time homebuyers to find a home they can afford to buy. - Many older adult households in Arlington are housing cost burdened. - Arlington does not have the regulatory or financial tools needed to reverse these conditions.

-- 1. Increase safe, decent, suitable rental and homeownership housing options in Arlington for extremely low- to middle-income households. - 2.
-Create, maintain, and preserve permanent supportive housing that is affordable, accessible, and available to people with disabilities. - 3.
-Preserve and maintain Arlington's existing supply of affordable homes to provide healthy, safe, and stable living environments.
+- Increase rental and homeownership housing options in Arlington for extremely low- to middle-income households. - Create, maintain, and preserve permanent supportive housing that is affordable, accessible, and available to people with disabilities. - Preserve and maintain Arlington's existing supply of affordable homes to provide healthy, safe, and stable living environments.